 ISOBUS, also known as ISO 11783, is a communication protocol for the agricultural sector that is based on the SAE J1939 specification.
 It is recognized as “Tractors and machinery for agriculture and forestry – Serial control and communications data network”.

 Tractors and mounted, semi-mounted, towed, or self-propelled tools are examples of modern agricultural and forestry equipment.
-These vehicles make use of on-board electronic equipment for real-time communication, data collection, and analysis.
+These vehicles make use of an on-board electronic equipment for real-time communication, data collection, and analysis.

-Since the ISO 11783 protocol was originally released in 2001, several major manufacturers have worked to become compatible with the standard by implementing software on equipment to conform with the regulations ISO 11783 specifies.
+Since the ISO 11783 protocol was originally released in 2001, several major manufacturers have worked to

 What does ISOBUS stand for?

 ISOBUS can be divided into two words - 1.
 ISO, and is an acronym for International Organization for Standardization, which is an indication of a global standard.
 2. BUS, and it refers to the movement of data from one location to another.